PCNN-Projects/Post-COVID-cohort-studies/README.md

 For questions, feedback, or collaboration opportunities, please state in your e-mail your specific question, your name and e-mailadress, and the project your question relates to, and reach out to:

 **PCNN core team**
 General PCNN e-mailaddress
 📧pcnn@lumc.nl

+OR

 **Dana Rouland**
 Junior Researcher
 Dept. of Primary and Community Care
 Radboud University Medical Center (RadboudUMC)
 📧 dana.rouland@radboudumc.nl

 ---